neelrast/pepper-depression-module/README.md

-This repository is for Pepper/Nao Applications to have lexical converrsations and do named entity recognition for easie dialog management.
+This repository is for Pepper/Nao Applications to have lexical conversations and do named entity recognition for easier dialog management.

 ## CLTL/Pepper Features
  - A Platform-Agnostic, Object-Oriented Framework for creating Robot Applications